upcliujie/mesa/docs/perfetto.rst

 ^^^^^^^^^^^^^^^^^^

-The Freedreno PPS driver needs root access to read system-wide performance counters, so you can simply run it with sudo:
+The Freedreno PPS driver needs root access to read system-wide performance counters, so you can simply run it with :program:`sudo``:

 .. code-block:: console